-You want to change the URLs of multiple display ads at once to save time?
+Do you want to change the URLs of multiple display ads at once to save time?
 This is unfortunately not possible in Google Ads for Display Ads, which means that all ads need to be clicked and changed individually.
 Of course, this is very expensive and time-consuming.
 In the editor, you can change and customize many display ad URLs at once.
 To do this, you only have to select all the ads that you want to change in the type list and adjust the URLs in the right-hand edit panel.

 The same is true for mobile URLs of text ads.
-These can not be bulk adjusted in Google Ads, but must be called and changed individually.
+These can not be bulk adjusted in Google Ads but must be called and changed individually.
 Again, the solution is the step beyond the edit box of the editor.
 To do this, open the ads you want to edit in the editor, mark them and edit the final mobile URL in the edit panel.

 2. Add Keywords

-Also beneficial is the ability to insert a large amount of keywords at once.
+Also beneficial is the ability to insert a large number of keywords at once.
 There’s no problem with duplicate keywords in an ad group because of the handling via the editor.
 If a keyword is added to the same ad group multiple times in the editor, this “error” is marked with a red exclamation point in the editor.

 If multiple keywords are added via the “Make changes” button, some of which are already in the ad group, these duplicate keywords will not be added to the ad group a second time.
 In this way, you can avoid having duplicate keywords within the same ad group, saving you the time and effort of double-checking possible duplication.